dudurudh/bbmp-public/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

-## 🙏 Acknowledgments
+## Data Sources

-- Built for civic awareness in Bengaluru
-- Inspired by the need for local democracy
-- Designed for maximum engagement and sharing
+The quiz content and budget information are based on verified sources:

+- Janaagraha's BBMP Budget Analysis 2025-26
+- The Hindu articles on BBMP election delays
+- Bangalore Mirror coverage of civic issues
+- Official BBMP budget documents

 ---

-**Made with ❤️ for Bengaluru's democracy**
+**Demand #BBMPElections** - Bengaluru deserves local democracy!